 Dr. Bakewell also specializes in refractive surgery.
 He has been performing LASIK and advanced surface ablation refractive surgery since 1997.
 He performed the first ICL (Implantable Collamer Lens) for myopia in Southern Arizona in 2006.

-In addition to cataract and refractive surgery, Dr. Bakewell has a keen interest in corneal transplantation surgery, being the first to perform DMEK (Descemet’s Stripping Endothelial Keratoplasty) for Fuch’s Dystrophy in Southern Arizona in 2012.
-He also performs full thickness corneal transplants as well as DSAEK (Descemet’s Stripping Automated Endothelial Keratoplasty), and DALK (Deep Anterior Lamellar Keratoplasty).
+In addition to cataract and refractive surgery, Dr. Bakewell has a keen interest in corneal transplantation surgery, being the first to perform DMEK (Descemet’s Membrane Endothelial Keratoplasty) for Fuch’s Dystrophy in Southern Arizona in 2012.
+He also performs full-thickness corneal transplants as well as DSAEK (Descemet’s Stripping Automated Endothelial Keratoplasty), and DALK (Deep Anterior Lamellar Keratoplasty).